OliVer3112/Portfolio/README.md

 			Precision: Fraction of positive points among the truly classified points.
 TP/(TP + FP)
 			Recall: Proportion of the positives detected correctly.
 TP/(TP + FN)
 			Accuracy: Measures the proportion of true guesses by the model, it can make a model make better than it truly is because maybe detects a lot of true negatives but doesn't have true positives, which are the ones we want to increase.
 (TP + TN)/(TP + TN + FP + FN)

-Explain what are tensors
-Convolutional layers
-ReLU layers
-Pooling layers
-a Fully connected layer

 Data preprocessing->Detect rotations